mlcommons/ck/docs/mlperf-automation/tasks/task-object-detection.md

 ```

-You can see explore available packages in the [CK-ML GitHub repo](https://github.com/ctuning/ck-ml/tree/main/package)
+You can explore available packages in the [CK-ML GitHub repo](https://github.com/ctuning/ck-ml/tree/main/package)
 or using the [cKnowledge.io platform](https://cKnowledge.io/c/package).

 ## Pull CK repo with the latest MLPerf&trade; automations from OctoML: